Product Requirements Document (PRD)

 deflection, or handoff logic are handled from the prompt layer only.

-Knowledge base scope for v1: all available company case studies, service offering
+Knowledge base scope for v1: publicly available company case studies (no NDA-protected

-descriptions, team and location profile, engagement model documentation.
+content), service offering descriptions, team and location profile, engagement model

 M3 — Progressive qualification